zerzru/UsefulDB/README.md

  pip install UsefulDB
  ```

  At this moment, you don't can use this way, because he don't work correctly.
-You can download ZIP-archive and copy files into you folder, create new file .py and launch him.
+You can download ZIP-archive and copy files into you folder, after create new file .py, import package and launch him.

  For import UsefulDB, use:
  ```python